patchthecode/patchthecode.github.io/Supporters.md

-Want to get added to this list?
-Help promote the calendar on your web-link and you will be.
+Become a supporter.
+Help promote/spread the word about the calendar on your web-link and you will be added to the list.